 “The girls will learn to cook, and be able to open small catering businesses here,” said Muriel Berset Kohen, the Swiss ambassador to Senegal who initiated the project.
 “If we want to prevent these young women from leaving, we must offer them an alternative.”

 Diouf is a now well-known figure in Thiaroye-sur-Mer, where many consider her an informal spokeswoman for the city’s poor.
 On the eve of Korité, or the end of Ramadan, the fasting time for Muslims, dozens of residents lined up at her house to wish her the best, as tradition dictates.
 Diouf then slipped a bill worth $10 to one of her visitors, who performed moves of the traditional M’balax dance in return.

 “I was impressed by her intelligence, her courage, and her talent in telling stories,” said Berset Kohen, who first met Diouf at a gathering of female diplomatic officials in Dakar last year.
 “I came to visit her without any idea on my mind, but after seeing what she did, I thought that she deserved to be supported.”

-But despite its financial constraints, the collective's women said that the organization saved them from despair, if not always from poverty.
+But despite its financial constraints, the collective's women said that the organisation saved them from despair, if not always from poverty.